getItem(key)

 Eventually

-returns item returned bypostGetItem
+getItemreturns item returned bypostGetItem.

 you have a ttl plugin that will automatically remove an item once it's lifetime is over,